linas/archeo/src/catalog/README.md

 * Should there be a log of a file being searched for, and not found?

 * Currently, links are never followed.
-SHould this be configurable?
+Should this be configurable?

+* It would be nice to use the web GUI to manage the config files...
+  I'm doing it by hand and its not fun.

+* There should be a way of marking a file as having been deeleted. i.e. we've got a record of it, but its now gone.

 HOWTO